hbz/lobid-blog/_posts/2019-05-15-skohub-general.md

 # Outlook

 The project will latest be completed by end of 2019.
 We intend to give updates about the process during the way.
-Next up, we will explain the technical architecture in more detail, expanding on our use of LDN and WebSub.
+Next up, we will explain the technical architecture in more detail, expanding on our use of social web protocols.
 Furthermore, we will give updates on the development status of the project.

 ----

-\*<small> Note, that while Skohub has clear similarities with the "Information-Sharing Pipeline" envisioned in Ilik and Koster 2019 regarding the use of current social web standards on authority data, there is also a fundamental difference: While Ilik and Koster are talking about sharing updates *of* authority entries themselves (e.g. receiving updates for a person profile to be considered for inclusion in one's own authority file), Skohub is about sending notifications *to* an entry in an authority file or other controlled vocabulary.</small>
+\*<small> Note, that while Skohub has clear similarities with the "Information-Sharing Pipeline" envisioned in Ilik and Koster 2019 regarding the use of social web protocols on authority data, there is also a fundamental difference: While Ilik and Koster are talking about sharing updates *of* authority entries themselves (e.g. receiving updates for a person profile to be considered for inclusion in one's own authority file), Skohub is about sending notifications *to* an entry in an authority file or other controlled vocabulary.</small>

 # References